Skip to footer content

 $vbLabelText $csharpLabel

-This Interop example creates a native XL pivot table with Product as rows, Region as columns, and Sales summed in the data area.
+This Interop example creates a native Excel pivot table with Product as rows, Region as columns, and Sales summed in the data area.
 While functional, this approach requires Microsoft Office installation and careful COM object management.
-Refer to Microsoft documentation on why not use this approach is modern.
+Microsoft documentation explains why this approach isn't modern.
+From a DevOps perspective, this approach is particularly problematic as it cannot be containerized effectively - you cannot install Microsoft Office in a Linux Docker container or deploy to serverless environments.

-Sadly, Stack Overflow and other programming websites continue to recommend it because they are locked in time with threads locked to Ideas from the early 2000s.
+Unfortunately, Stack Overflow and other programming websites continue to recommend it because they're locked in time with threads from the early 2000s.

 Deployment Dependencies: Requires Microsoft Office installation on every machine running the sourcecode, including production servers.
 This adds licensing costs and deployment complexity.